RichardDooling/LegalPro/Chapter_4/Chapter_4.md

 Easy, right?
 But Model Rule 1.1 is a master rule of sorts.
-If you are a Tolkien fan, there is one ring to rule them all, and Model Rule 1.1 requiring COMPETENCE is one rule to rule them all, because we must COMPETENTLY protect client confidentiality, COMPETENTLY avoid client conflicts,
-COMPETENTLY avoid waiving the attorney-client privilege.
+If you are a Tolkien fan, there is one ring to rule them all, and Model Rule 1.1 requiring competence is one rule to rule them all, because we must competently protect client confidentiality, competently avoid client conflicts, competently avoid waiving the attorney-client privilege.
-And to do all of those things, including COMPETENTLY communicate with our clients, we must COMPETENTLY use technology.
+And to do all of those things, including competently communicate with our clients, we must competently use technology.

 As of August 2012,
 the Ethics 20/20 Commission added a new comment 8 to Rule 1.1 "Competence".